rijaldevanuj/E-Commerce-Analytics---MySQL-Project/readme.md

 💰 Improved revenue contribution from high-value customers by ~30% using RFM segmentation

-🎯 Enabled KPI-driven decision-making using conversion rate, AOV, and repeat purchase metrics
+🎯 Enabled KPI-driven decision-making using conversion rate, AOV, and repeat purchase metrics.